 Some interventions may raise ethical concerns.
 It is particularly in studies involving vulnerable populations.

-The Quasi-experimental design is a valuable research method for studying causal relationships.
+The quasi experimental design is a valuable research method for studying causal relationships.
 When random assignment is not possible.
 But, it has limitations compared to true experiments.
 Its real-world applicability makes it essential in education, healthcare, policy, and business research.
-By carefully designing quasi-experiments.
+In this blog, you learn about the definition of quasi experimental design.
+By carefully designing quasi experiments.
 Using statistical controls, researchers can generate meaningful insights while acknowledging potential biases.
+Also, with the knowledge of types of quasi experimental designs with example of a quasi experiment.